Northwestern vs. Duke NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Northwestern and its opponents have scored at least 49.5 points -- this matchup's over/under -- only once this year.

-- Duke's games have gone over 49.5 points in all three opportunities this season.

-- The two teams combine to average 59 points per game, 9.5 more than the over/under in this contest.
+- The two teams combine to score 59 points per game, 9.5 more than the over/under in this contest.

-- These two squads combine to allow 46 points per game, 3.5 fewer than this contest's over/under.
+- The 46 combined points per game that these two squads have allowed this season are 3.5 fewer than the 49.5 over/under in this contest.

 Northwestern Stats and Trends

-- The Wildcats have turned the ball over two times this season, two more turnovers than the Blue Devils have forced (0).
+- This year, the Wildcats have turned the ball over two times, two more than the Blue Devils' takeaways (0).

+- Find the latest spread and moneyline odds for Northwestern at SISportsbook.

 Duke Stats and Trends

-- When Duke scores more than 22.0 points, it is 2-1 against the spread and 1-1 overall.
+- Duke is 1-1 against the spread and 1-1 overall when the team records more than 22.0 points.

-- In games that Duke churns out more than 340.0 yards, the team is 2-1 against the spread and 1-1 overall.
+- When Duke piles up more than 340.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Blue Devils have two turnovers this season, equal to the number of takeaways for the Wildcats.
+- The Blue Devils have two giveaways this season, while the Wildcats have two takeaways .

 Northwestern Top Players

+- Hunter Johnson leads his team with 283 passing yards (283.0 per game) and has a 69.8% completion percentage (30-of-43), throwing three touchdown passes and zero interceptions.

-- Evan Hull has taken nine attempts for a team-leading 87 rushing yards (87.0 yards per game).
-He's also caught three passes for 23 yards (23.0 receiving yards per game).
+- Evan Hull has churned out a team-best 87 rushing yards (87.0 per game) and zero touchdowns.
+He has tacked on three receptions for 23 yards (23.0 yards per game).

 - Andrew Clair has 14 yards on four carries (14.0 ypg).

-- Bryce Kirtz has hauled in seven passes for a team-high 80 yards.
-He averages 80.0 yards per game.
+- Bryce Kirtz has seven catches and paces his team with 80 receiving yards (80.0 ypg).

-- Stephon Robinson Jr.'s stat line this year shows five catches for 79 yards and one touchdown.
-He puts up 79.0 receiving yards per game.
+- Stephon Robinson Jr. has tacked on 79 yards on five catches and one touchdown.
+He puts up 79.0 receiving yards per game this year.

 - Malik Washington is averaging 32.0 yards per game, racking up three receptions for 32 yards.